Nuclear Energy Institute: Advocacy

 Along with the advocacy of policy, NEI also is dedicated to advocating the advantages of nuclear energy as well.
-Some of the main advantages that NEI states are the benefits in climate, national security, sustainable development, infrastructure, and air quality.
-Nuclear energy will help our climate by contributing to decarbonization.
+Some of the main advantages that NEI states are the benefits in climate, national security, sustainable development, infrastructure, and air quality by decarbonization.
 NEI also argues that if a country is leading in nuclear energy development, it would also be leading in the world.
-Nuclear power plants would be able to function even if something were to happen to the electrical grid around them which would greatly help the US.
-The sustainable development of increasing our nuclear energy would be very beneficial.
-NEI claims that it could even help poverty, hunger, and stagnant economies.
-Nuclear energy would help because it would provide individuals with clean, low-cost, secure energy.
+Nuclear power plants would be able to function even if something were to happen to the electrical grid around them.
+NEI claims that it could even help poverty, hunger, and stagnant economies since it could provide individuals with clean, low-cost, secure energy.

 Infrastructure within America has not been able to keep pace with Americans rapidly increasing power needs.
 To keep the gap between power and expansion of infrastructure, NEI suggests maintaining existing nuclear power plants.
 This suggestion is made with the knowledge that after a power plant has closed, it is gone forever.
 NEI also advocates for more nuclear power infrastructure due to hundreds of jobs being created and consistent for the years to come.

 NEI advocates for nuclear energy due to it being the largest source of clean energy within the United States, already producing more than half of the nation’s clean electricity.
 Due to the lack of emissions from nuclear energy, it acts as a beneficial option for states attempting to comply with the Clean Air Act.